Veil Colours & Fabrics

 A very subtle pink shade.
 In terms of depth, it’s similar to the light ivory, with a hint of pink to slight you might need to hold it next to another colour to see it.

-Our darkest shade, the champagne is very warm, quite peachy and would suit light gold, nude and other deeper shades as well as, of course, champagne.
+Moving onto our darker shades beginning with champagne.
+The champagne tulle is very warm, quite peachy and would suit light gold, nude and other deeper shades as well as, of course, champagne.
 If your dress is both champagne and ivory together, read on about two colour dresses.

 It’s become very popular in recent years to have dresses that are one colour underneath – often champagne or a deeper ivory – with a light ivory lace layer over the top.